apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>serviceAccountName is the name of the ServiceAccount that running component depends on.</p>
+<p>Specifies the name of the ServiceAccount that the running component depends on.</p>
 </td>
 </tr>
 <tr>